Alle-AI/anthropic-api-php/README.md

-# anthropic-api-php
+# claude-api-php
-A PHP library for interacting with Anthropic's API.
+A PHP library for interacting with Anthropic's Claude API.